adobe/zdw/README.md

 The ZDW compressor performs two passes over the uncompressed data.
 The first pass compiles, sorts and outputs a header, global string dictionary, per-column offset sizes and baseline values for numeric columns.
 The second pass converts and outputs the compressed row-oriented data.
-When a standard compression flag is applied, this output data is piped into the respective compression binary (e.g., 'xz', 'gz') for additional compression.
+When a standard compression flag is applied, this output data is piped into the respective compression binary (e.g., 'zstd', 'xz', 'gz') for additional compression.

 Multiple internal data blocks are supported in order to keep dictionary sizes manageable.
 These blocks are for memory management and are not currently intended to provide intra-file seek optimizations.